squashql/squashql/QUERY.md

 ##### Dynamic comparison - What-if - ColumnSet

 This type of comparison is mainly used for what-if comparison but not limited to it.
-It involves the creation of a new "virtual" column called `ColumnSet` that only exists in AITM to create groups among which the comparisons are performed.
+It involves the creation of a new "virtual" column called `ColumnSet` that only exists in SquashQL to create groups among which the comparisons are performed.
 Let's see a very simple example inspired from [https://www.causal.app/blog/everything-you-need-to-know-about-what-if-scenarios](https://www.causal.app/blog/everything-you-need-to-know-about-what-if-scenarios)

 Our initial dataset looks like this